Finder makes money from featured partners, but editorial opinions are our own.

 (installed inside)

-The only thing you need to do is hook up a modem, which is purchased separately or from your internet provider.
+The only thing you need to do is hook up a modem, which can be purchased separately or from your internet provider.
 Plug the modem into one of the NBN connection box's yellow UNI-D ports with the included ethernet cable.
 You can see this in the above image of the NBN connection box, where the ethernet cable has been plugged into the UNI-D 2 port.

 How does FTTP compare to other NBN connection types?